 Net Worth: US $1.2 Billion

 Christopher Sacca breaks into the billionaire ranks after 2007, when he founded the venture capital firm Lowercase Capital.
 The “Venture Cowboy” invested in the early stages of IT giants like Twitter, Instagram, Twilio.
 His lowercase Capital also owns non-tech related companies like Blue Bottle Coffee and high end restaurant Truckee.
-Sacca, started his career as an associate at Fenwick & West in Silicon Valley.
+Since 2015, Sacca has made a few appearances in popular business reality show Shark Tank.

 16. Rakesh Jhunjhunwala